buildpacks/rfcs/text/0000-offline-buildpackages.md

 ```

 Asset packages will also have a `io.buildpacks.asset.layers` Label.
 This label's contents will be a `json` object mapping each layer to metadata describing the assets it provides.
-This metadata is for auditing purposes.

 ``` json
 {